Ldsc2002/CC3071/README.md

 Use E as epsilon

-All generated images are stored in /out
+All generated files are stored in /out